docknetwork/crypto/proof_system/README.md

 call other [`SubProtocol`]s, eg [`SaverProtocol`] invokes several [`SchnorrProtocol`]s

 Currently supports
-- proof of knowledge of a BBS or BBS+ signature and signed messages
+- proof of knowledge of a BBS or BBS+ or PS signature and signed messages
-- proof of knowledge of multiple BBS or BBS+ signature and equality of certain messages
+- proof of knowledge of multiple BBS or BBS+ or PS signature and equality of certain messages
+- proof of knowledge of multiple BBS or BBS+ or PS signature and inequality of certain messages with public values
 - proof of knowledge of accumulator membership and non-membership
 - proof of knowledge of Pedersen commitment opening.
-- proof of knowledge of BBS or BBS+ signature(s) and that certain message(s) satisfy given bounds (range proof)
+- proof of knowledge of BBS or BBS+ or PS signature(s) and that certain message(s) satisfy given bounds (range proof)
-- verifiable encryption of messages in a BBS or BBS+ signature
+- verifiable encryption of messages in a BBS or BBS+ or PS signature using zk-SNARK based protocol SAVER or MPCitH based TZ-21
 - proof of knowledge of BBS or BBS+ signature(s) and that certain message(s) satisfy given R1CS.
 The R1CS is generated from [Circom](https://github.com/iden3/circom) and the proof system used is [LegoGroth16](https://github.com/lovesh/legogro16).
   LegoGroth16 is similar to Groth16 but in addition to the zero knowledge proof, it provides a Pedersen